milostomic/implementation-guides/netverify/netverify-web-v4.md

 ### Optional iFrame logging

-When the Netverify client is embedded in an iFrame<sup>1</sup>, it will communicate with the containing page using the JavaScript [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method to send events containing pre-defined data.
+When the ID Verification client is embedded in an iFrame<sup>1</sup>, it will communicate with the containing page using the JavaScript [`window.postMessage()`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) method to send events containing pre-defined data.
 This allows the containing page to react to events as they occur (e.g., by directing to a new page once the `success` event is received).
-Events include data that allows the containing page to identify which Netverify transaction triggered the event.
+Events include data that allows the containing page to identify which ID Verification transaction triggered the event.
 Events are generated in a stateless way, so that each event contains general contextual information about the transaction (e.g., transaction reference, authorization token, etc.) in addition to data about the specific event that occurred.

 Using JavaScript, the containing page can receive the notification and consume the data it contains by listening for the `message` event on the global `window` object and reacting to it as needed.
-The data passed by the Netverify Web client in this notification is represented as JSON in the `data` string property of the listener method's `event` argument.
+The data passed by the ID Verification Web client in this notification is represented as JSON in the `data` string property of the listener method's `event` argument.
 Parsing this JSON string results in an object with the properties described below.

 All data is encoded with [UTF-8](https://tools.ietf.org/html/rfc3629).
 <br>
 <br>
-<sup>1</sup> This functionality is not available for instances of Netverify running in a standalone window or tab.<br>
+<sup>1</sup> This functionality is not available for instances of ID Verification running in a standalone window or tab.<br>

 #### `event.data` object